-Cooking can seem daunting, but cooking really can be a pretty enjoyable (even therapeutic) once you get the hang of it (don’t believe me?
-Check out our post on grief and baking a cake).
+Cooking can seem daunting, but it really can be a pretty enjoyable (even therapeutic) once you get the hang of it.
+Don’t believe me?
+Check out our post on grief and baking a cake.
 If you don’t know how to cook at all, don’t panic.
 Here are some tips for getting started.

 - Let’s Dish (or a similar service).
-Let’s Dish is a great way to get the hang of the basics of cooking even if you have no idea what you’re doing.
+These types of services are a great way to get the hang of the basics of cooking even if you have no idea what you’re doing.
 They have everything ready for you to prep and all the instructions for cooking.
-You go to their store and put everything together, take it home and put it in the freezer until you are ready to use it.
+You go to their store and put everything together, take it home, and put it in the freezer until you are ready to use it.
 The offer options for fully prepared and delivery of meals as well.

-- Phone a friend.
+- Phone a Friend.
 You have probably had people asking what they can do to help and people who brought by meals right after the loss.
 Ask someone you know who likes to cook to come over and give you some lessons and provide some recipes.
 Keep in mind, this is NOT asking them to make you dinner.
-They may offer that instead, but be clear with them that what would be most helpful is them teaching you – you, that whole give a man a fish, teach a man to fish thing.
+They may offer that instead, but be clear with them that, what would be most helpful is them teaching you.
+You know, that whole give a man a fish, teach a man to fish thing.

 A final work of caution: Cliché as it is, be gentle with yourself.
 Sometimes you will burn things or ruin meals if you are just learning to cook.
 You may try to make meals that your loved one made and they may be a big fat failure.
 It’s okay.
 One day at a time.
 And on the bad days, don’t feel bad about ordering a pizza!

 Love our posts on the practicalities of dealing with a death?
 Subscribe and we'll send updates straight to your email.